EngineersBox/PSX-Minecraft/README.md

 ## Development

+### Branches

 There are two core branches:

 * `main`: stable changes that you can build, run and do stuff with.
 * `dev`: active development, unstable and potentially doesn't compile.

 Ideally, you'll want to use the `main` branch, or any tagged releases if they exist.

+### Debug Flags

+There are many debug flags you can set to inspect various things, such as position, camera angle, render times of chunks, ordering table usage, noclip, etc.

+These are all configured through `compile_flags.cmake`, set these as you like before compiling to use them.
+Each has it's own brief description.

 ## Building